rdeodoo/odoo-toolbox/team-lead/README.md

 goes wrong, to be sure it's documented and doesn't happen again.

 Most of the time, it's a (very) bad solution.
-You should educate people and let them do mistake so they can learn.
+You should educate people and let them make mistakes so they can learn.

-Having countless documents, knowledge articles are quickly going out of control.
+Having countless documents, knowledge articles are quickly getting out of control.
 It's also a terrible and frightening experience for newcomers, they will feel overwhelmed.

 It's the same for processes, automate what you can, reduce manual burden.
 If you can remove a step, do it.